6 Things a Good Logo Should Be

 Courtesy of Apple

-Catching up behind the simplicity, is memorability.
+Catching up behind the simplicity is memorability.
 A good logo design should be memorable and this is achieved by having a simple, yet, appropriate logo.
 Apple did a great job when they designed their logo.
-Regardless their products, now they are the world’s most valuable brand in the world.
+Regardless of their products, now they are the world’s most valuable brand in the world.
 The logo was inspired from the story of Sir Isaac Newton sitting under an apple tree, fell asleep, got hit by a fallen apple.
 Following the Sir Isaac’s story, the logo also can be interpreted as innovative ideas.
 That’s why the Apple logo, their name, the story behind it, really makes a great logo that is memorable to the audience.

-By versatile it means that an effective logo should be able to be placed and work across a variety of mediums and applications.
+By versatile, it means that an effective logo should be able to be placed and work across a variety of mediums and applications.
 It should be functional.
 For that, a logo should be designed in vector format, to ensure that it can be scaled to any size also fitted to be seen in horizontal and vertical formats.